NEW SIGNATURE PROJECT

 The Pollinator Garden was installed on May 18 at the site that had been well-mulched with wood chips and bordered with local stone.
 We removed several inches of the wood chips, planted the seedlings, and mulched the bed with straw.
 Several of the penstemon plants were blooming in no time.
 The weather turned hot so we watered the new seedlings twice when the soil seemed dry.

 The larger and more ambitious Signature Project focused on the prairie next to the Lussier Center, just east of the Pollinator Garden.
-MAMGA volunteers started planting event on Wednesday, June 6 starting at 9am.
 Our work crew (Lily, Lynn, Dennis, Clare, Lori, and Percy) installed more than 400 seedlings.
 A crew of four planted the remaining seedlings and continued attacking the brome grass with an herbicide application.
 Near-record rainfalls kept even the tiniest seedlings well-watered.
 Some of the plants doubled in height in less than ten days.

 Views of the Lussier Pollinator Garden